PHOTOS Interface in C++; Technical and Physics Documentation: Appendix: User Guide

-If neither {\tt Pythia8} nor {\tt MC-TESTER} are accessible, the most basic example will be nonetheless provided.
-The {\tt /examples} directory will contain the executable files for all examples which can be compiled and linked.
+The {\tt /examples} directory will contain the executable files for all examples that can be compiled and linked.
+Their availability depends on the optional paths listed above.
+If neither {\tt HepMC}, {\tt Pythia8}, {\tt Tauola} nor {\tt MC-TESTER} are accessible, only the {\tt HEPEVT} example will be provided.

-On {\tt CERN} platforms, ready to use software is located in the {\tt /afs/cern.ch/sw/lcg/} directory.
-To set the appropriate paths, the scripts {\tt platform/afs.paths.sh} and {\tt platform/afs.paths.csh} are prepared and should be executed before {\tt ./configure}.
-For details see {\tt README} in the {\tt PHOTOS} main directory.